 This is the average amount that you’d like to pay for a conversion.
 The target CPA that you set may influence the number of conversions that you get.
 Setting a target that's too low, for example, may cause you to forgo clicks that could result in conversions, resulting in fewer total conversions.

 If your campaign has historical conversion data, Google Ads will recommend a target CPA.
 This recommendation is calculated based on your actual CPA performance over the last few weeks.
-When you create a new campaign, Google Ads will recommend a target CPA based on your account’s historical conversion data.
+The calculation also accounts for traffic so average targets may vary slightly based on the traffic in the places where your ads show.

-When formulating a recommended target CPA, we’ll exclude performance from the last few days to account for conversions that may take more than a day to complete following an ad click.
+When formulating a recommended target CPA, we’ll exclude performance from the last few days to account for conversions that may take more than a day to complete following an ad interaction (conversion delay).
 You can choose whether to use this recommended target CPA or to set your own.

 Tip: Choose which conversions to bid for